geopython/geopython-workshop/README.md

 The core requirement is to have Docker and Docker Compose installed on the system.
 Once you have Docker and Docker Compose installed you will be able to install and run the workshop without any other dependencies.

-Alternatively, if you're confident with python development, you can run the notebook in a local anaconda or python environment.
+Alternatively, if you're confident with Python development, you can run the notebook in a local Anaconda or Python environment.
 [Read more about running locally](#running-locally)

 ### Docker Images